lucacasonato/messageformat.dev/docs/reference/variables.md

 </mf2-interactive>

-Expressions inside of a `.local` statement can contain contain literals and functions.
+Expressions inside of a `.local` statement can contain literals and functions.
 They can also reference other variables (local and external ones).
-When referencing a variable, they can not reference themselves or variables that are declared syntactically _after_ them — only variables that are declared _before_ them.
+When referencing a variable, they cannot reference themselves or variables that are declared syntactically _after_ them — only variables that are declared _before_ them.